Woman taken to hospital after being hit by Storm Debi debris

 He said there is a “general trend” of coastal flooding.

-The UK Met Office has also issued a yellow wind and rain warning for all of Northern Ireland on Monday, while an amber warning will apply to counties Down and Amragh.
+The UK Met Office has also issued a yellow wind and rain warning for all of Northern Ireland on Monday, while an amber warning applied to counties Down and Amragh.

-The yellow warning came into effect at 3am on Monday and applies until 2pm, while the amber warning is in effect from 6am until midday.
+The yellow warning came into effect at 3am on Monday and applies until 2pm, while the amber warning was in effect from 6am until noon.

 The Met Office said heavy rain and strong winds may bring disruption and flooding to parts of the region.